Noon Saturday, April 21, 2018

 COPPER RIVER HIGHWAY AVALANCHE HAZARD

-Outlook: Hazard should remain the same through the weekend.
+Outlook: The hazard should remain the same into next week.

 BACKCOUNTRY AVALANCHE HAZARD